yangshunzhi1994/CNN-RIS/README.md

 # Expression-Clasification
-EdgeNet:Improved CNN for Edge Computing  Devices and Its Applications on Facial Expression  Clasification
+EdgeCNN:Improved CNN for Edge Computing  Devices and Its Applications on Facial Expression  Clasification

 Datasets and trained models can be obtained in the following two ways：